-The grade of "P" is available only in approved internship and practicum classes.
+The grade of "P" is available only in approved internship, dissertation and practicum classes.

 Incomplete: If, because of illness, emergency or reasonable cause, a student cannot complete the required work for a course, he/she may request the assignment of an "I" (incomplete) for the course.
-If the request is approved by the instructor in the course and the student's school dean, then the student and the instructor shall enter into a written contract for the completion of the course work.
-This contract is available in the Office of the Registrar.
-The contract shall stipulate what work is required for completion of the course, the date that the work must be completed (in no case later than one full academic semester after the incomplete is assigned), and the grade to be given if the course work is not completed.
-If no grade has been submitted by the contracted date or the end of the next academic semester the grade will be changed from "I" to "IF" by the Registrar.
-A grade of "IF" may not be changed later by the instructor
+If the instructor in the course and the student's school dean approve the request, then the student and the instructor shall enter into a written contract for the completion of the course work.
+This contract is available in the Registrar's Office.
+The contract shall stipulate what work is required for completion of the course, the date that the work must be completed (in no case later than the drop/add period of the next academic semester after the incomplete is assigned), and the grade to be given if the course work is not completed.
+If no grade has been submitted by the drop/add date of the next academic semester, the registrar will change the grade from "I" to "F".